Consumer Advisory Committee (CAC)

 - our strategies, policies and operational activities around funding, access to, and optimal use of medicines

-- how we can best communicate our decisions, policies and strategies
+- how we can best communicate our decisions, policies and strategies with consumers

 The Consumer Advisory Committee meets each month via videoconference and meets for a more in-depth, full-day meeting three times a year.